angelazhen/angelazhen.github.io/README.md

 # angelazhen.github.io

+Hi there, Welcome!👋
-Welcome to my assignment documentation website page!
+This is github is dedicated to my assignment documentation for Web Development class at NYU IDM!